anjocordero/Room-Rental/README.md

 The applications' other dependencies are:

-- Flask
+- Flask (used to run the server)
-- flask_restful
+- flask_restful (a library to help create simple APIs)
-- psycopg2
+- psycopg2 (Python software to integrate with PostgreSQL)
-- requests (if using get_requests.py)
+- requests (to send GET requests in get_request.py)

 You can install these (and their own dependencies) using `pip3 install -r requirements.txt`